 Details on how to use the AHS system are on the front of the cards which are available in the Club House.
 You can see how to fill in the Golf Handicap Card.
 (Filling in the Association one is a little simpler.)

 Our Club Handicappers are responsible for monitoring and adjusting the handicaps of players with a handicap of more than 8 (Association) and 3 (Golf).
 Contact them via the Committee page.
-Handicappers appointed by the Croquet Association are able to adjust handicaps for players with handicaps less than these.
+Handicappers appointed by Croquet England are able to adjust handicaps for players with handicaps less than these.

-An analysis of our handicap spread, include a comparison with 2009, 2013 and 2016, for both Association and Golf can be seen here.
+An analysis of our handicap spread for both Association and Golf, including a comparison with some years from 2009 onwards, can be seen here.